azieren/DevEv/README.md

 # Install

-pip install -i https://test.pypi.org/simple/ DevEv=="version"
+pip install -i https://test.pypi.org/simple/ DevEv==0.0.2

-The latest version is 0.0.2

 # Utilization

-Open a python terminal by wrting "python" in your command line
+Open a python terminal by writing "python" in your command line or in a python script:

 In the command interpreter: